-When you’ve reached negotiations with a buyer, you’ll have completed most of the hard work that comes with selling your business.
+After negotiations, you’ll have completed most of the hard work that comes as you sell your business.

 Still, several important tasks remain.
 First, you should devote time to learning about some of the terms your buyers may request, including seller financing and earnouts.
 These guides can help you boost your knowledge:

 Then, you’ll need to meet with your attorney to review the written offer your buyer presents.
 You should also spend time planning how you’ll manage the proceeds of your sale and reduce the tax liabilities that may result from it.
 A wealth planner can help you with these important tasks.